wiris/html-integrations/docs/README.md

 ### Cloning the repository

-On Linux or macOS, you can clone this repo as usual:
+You can clone this repo as follows:

 ```sh
 $ git clone https://github.com/wiris/html-integrations